-Now that you have developed your list of networking contacts, decided on your networking purpose, reflected on your interests and skills, and condensed these into a sound bite and commercial, it's time to put all of your preparation into practice by initiating contact with your network.
+Now that you have developed your list of networking contacts, decided on your networking purpose, reflected on your interests and skills and condensed these into a sound bite and commercial, it's time to put all your preparation into practice by initiating contact with your network.
 All of the following methods can be effective strategies, so remember to use a style that is comfortable for you.

 According to Hansen, networking in person usually happens in the early, as well as the later stages of the networking process.
-In the early stage, you talk to people who are family members, friends, professors, or other close contacts.
+In the early stage, you talk to people who are family members, friends, professors or other close contacts.
 When these initial contacts lead to later meetings with the people whom your first contacts referred you to, the second stage of person-to-person networking occurs.
 Make sure to have your sound bite and commercial introductions ready, and always prepare a list of questions to ask your networking contact.

-Opening Paragraph State why you are writing and identify yourself.
+State why you're writing and identify yourself.
 Always lead with the name of the person that referred you to the contact, if you have one.
 For example, "Mark Davis suggested that I write to you about my interest in working for a Big Five management consulting firm.
-Currently, I am a sophomore business major at Ivory Tower College and I am seeking information about careers in consulting."
+Currently, I'm a sophomore business major at Ivory Tower College and I'm seeking information about careers in consulting."

 Provide information about your background and your career interests, however tentative.
-For example, what work experience have you had and what are your goals.Remember, too, that the purpose of networking is to gather information, not to ask for a job, so make sure to state that you are in the process of gathering information about career possibilities.
+For example, what work experience have you had and what are your goals?
+Remember, too, that the purpose of networking is to gather information, not to ask for a job, so make sure to state that you are in the process of gathering information about career possibilities.
 Also ask about the possibility of arranging a meeting at the networking contact's convenience.
-In addition to a face-to-face meeting, you may want to suggest the possibility of a conversation by telephone or by e-mail.
+In addition to a face-to-face meeting, you may want to suggest the possibility of a conversation by phone or by email.

-An alternative to writing your networking contacts is to telephone them.
-As with the letter, always clearly identify yourself, the reason why you are calling, and give the name of your referral, if you have one.
-Have your sound bite ready, suggest a follow-up conversation by phone, face-to-face, or by e-mail, and close by thanking them for their time.
+An alternative to writing your networking contacts is to call them.
+As with the letter, always clearly identify yourself, the reason why you're calling and give the name of your referral, if you have one.
+Have your sound bite ready, suggest a follow-up conversation by phone, face-to-face or by email, and close by thanking them for their time.
 Interestingly, too, this author recommends that you stand, rather than sit, when you make these initial calls.
 This helps you to be more alert and come across with greater confidence as you are, quite literally, "thinking on your feet."
 And, be enthusiastic!Help to keep the conversation lively and tell them you're very interested in their advice or information.

-*E-Mail Communicating by e-mail is becoming the easiest way to contact busy professionals and it averts the waste of time caused by "telephone tag."
-It's also a good strategy if you are familiar with your networking contacts and you know that their organization's culture is e-mail friendly.
-Just because e-mailing is easier than "snail mailing,"do not be misled and send a message that is overly casual.
+Communicating by email is the easiest way to contact busy professionals, and it averts the waste of time caused by "phone tag."
+It's also a good strategy if you know your networking contacts and you know that their organization's culture is email friendly.
+Just because emailing is easier than "snail mailing," don't be misled and send a message that's overly casual.
 Follow the same guidelines outlined above for written letters.

-In researching yourself, know your purpose for contacting your network, as discussed previously, and take stock of what you have to offer and what your goals are, however tentative.A gain, review your skills, interests, and values so you can convey this self-knowledge to your networking contacts and determine what career and jobs are the best fit for you.
+In researching yourself, know your purpose for contacting your network, as discussed previously, and take stock of what you have to offer and what your goals are, however tentative.
+Again, review your skills, interests and values so you can convey this self-knowledge to your networking contacts and determine what career and jobs are the best fit for you.
 You should also do some research on the career fields of your networking contacts, as well as their organizations.
-This research accomplishes a number of purposes you are able to ask well-informed questions, you don't waste their time by asking obvious questions that your research would have answered, and you are able to more effectively respond to any questions they may ask.
-There are many excellent resources you can use to do this research and the staff of your university career services office can suggest hard copy, internet, and alumni resources.
+This research accomplishes a number of purposes as you're able to ask well-informed questions, you don't waste their time by asking obvious questions that your research would've answered, and you're able to more effectively respond to any questions they may ask.
+There are many excellent resources you can use to do this research and the staff of your university's career development office can suggest hard copy, Internet and alumni resources.

-It is also a good idea to bring a few copies of your resume to your information interview.
+It's also a good idea to bring a few copies of your resume to your information interview.

-Another key component of your preparation for the information interview is your appearance and nothing more directly affects your appearance than how you are dressed.
-It has been said that "you never get a second chance to make a first impression," so always dress on the conservative side.
+Another key component of your preparation for the information interview is your appearance, and nothing more directly affects your appearance than how you are dressed.
+It's been said that "you never get a second chance to make a first impression," so always dress on the conservative side.
 When in doubt, a business suit for both men and women is recommended.
 Dress codes can vary greatly, however, from one industry to another, so do your homework to research trends regarding appropriate attire.
 By all means, your clothes should be clean and presentable.
 This author will never forget the time when one of my contacts reported that a student I had referred to her arrived for the information interview in shorts, with a girlfriend in tow, no less!

 Closing the Information Interview

 Be considerate of your contact by being careful not to go over your allotted time without encouragement.
 You may say something like, "Well, it looks like I have time for one last question."
-Your interviewee can then either end your interview with the question or invite you to ask additional questions.
+Your interviewer can then either end your interview with the question or invite you to ask additional questions.
 One of the last questions you should always be prepared to ask is to request the names of additional people you can add to your network of contacts.
 This is especially important if your goal is to obtain more job leads and contacts in the field.
-Also, ask for a business card and inquire whether your contact would mind if you stayed in contact with him or her.
-Finally, thank the interviewee for his time and always follow-up with a thank-you letter, either by mail or by e-mail.
+Also, ask for a business card and inquire whether your contact would mind if you stayed in contact with them.
+Finally, thank the interviewer for his time and always follow up with a thank-you letter, either by mail or by email.

-Your networking efforts can quickly get out of control if you don't maintain a record of your contacts, the information that you gained, and the follow-up activities recommended by your contacts.
+Your networking efforts can quickly get out of control if you don't maintain a record of your contacts, the information that you gained and the follow-up activities recommended by your contacts.
 Keeping a notebook or a log of your activities will keep you organized and on track.
 Following is a suggested format by Meg Heenehan from her book, Networking.
 Better yet, you can enter this information in a database or spreadsheet to have it at your fingertips for quick retrieval and follow-up.

 Sample Networking Log